Intimate outdoor wedding ceremony in Dorset with small guest group and garden gazebo setting

 Locations Across Dorset

-Some of the most beautiful intimate weddings I have photographed have taken place in:
+Some of the most beautiful intimate weddings I have photographed have taken place at coastal settings near Swanage and Studland, private estates across rural Dorset, smaller venues offering exclusive hire and family homes with meaningful history.

 Dorset’s scale works in your favour.
 Within a short distance, you can move from countryside to coastline, which is ideal for elopements and smaller weddings wanting variety without complexity.